This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 Cut the chicken into smaller pieces.

+This is a no buttermilk fried chicken recipe.
 Add water, sugar, and salt to a large bowl and stir until salt and sugar dissolve.
 Place the chicken in an extra-large ziplock bag then add the liquid brine and refrigerate overnight.
 Alternatively, buttermilk plus fresh herbs make for a great brine and can be used.
 Simply blend the herbs with the buttermilk.

 Steam the Chicken